SAP-samples/teched2022-DA281/exercises/dd2/README.md

 ## Summary

-We've now successfully implemented a custom ABAP Operator in S/4HANA and consumed it from a Data Intelligence Pipeline.
+We've now successfully implemented a custom ABAP Operator in S/4HANA and consumed it from a Data Intelligence Pipeline.<br><br>

-The next part of the DA281 TechEd workshop is [Deep Dive 3- Technical Background for Replication Flows in SAP Data Intelligence](exercises/dd3/README.md)
+The next part of the DA281 TechEd workshop is [Deep Dive 3- Technical Background for Replication Flows in SAP Data Intelligence](../../exercises/dd3/README.md)

 <br><br>